 WCIL: Where do you originally come from?

 I grew up in a small town just outside of Austin, Texas USA.
 It’s called Dripping Springs.
 Yes, for real.
 And yes, there actually is a dripping spring.

 WCIL: Where are you living now?

-WCIL: Have you lived anywhere else in the world?
+WCIL: Have you lived anywhere else in the world before moving to Japan?